hoggmania/PoV-keycloak-authentication-delegation/doc/README.md

 In keycloak, code issued from login endpoint in Front Channel would be used as session id, but I did not use it as Session ID because keycloak's default login endpoint only accept code (and execution) in the form of query parameters, which might not be secure because query parameters are disclosed in the browser, the http/proxy server's log and so on.

 ### 4.2.3.5.
 Assertion Reference Reuse
+Those below are about CSP matters so that keycloak cannot deals with them.
 + Assertion reference MUST be available in a short time such as 30 seconds (might be enough long to complete assertion resolution because of what mentioned in 4.2.1.1. and 4.2.1.4.).
 + Assertion reference MUST be used once and for all.